sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

     _Emulator running the Patients app_

 <a name="Exercise3" ></a>
-### Exercise 3 - Track User Feedback ###
+### Exercise 3 - Tracking User Feedback ###

-In this exercise you will learn how to track user feedback from the app back to HockeyApp.
+In this exercise, you will learn how to track user feedback from the app back to HockeyApp.
 In order to do so, you must set a unique HockeyApp App ID in the app settings of the app.
 Once you have done this, you will push the change to VSTS, which will trigger the CI build.
 When complete, the CI build will trigger the Release.
 After confirming an update to the app, you will log feedback from within the app.

 <a name="Ex3Task1" ></a>
 #### Task 1 - Enter the unique HockeyApp App ID into the code ####

-In this task you will obtain the app's unique HockeyApp ID from the HockeyApp dashboard.
+In this task, you will obtain the app's unique HockeyApp ID from the HockeyApp dashboard.
 You will then update the code with this ID and redeploy the app.

 1. Get the App ID from HockeyApp, in order to do this, in a browser, open HockeyApp and click the dashboard button (the top left button) to navigate to the dashboard.
 You should see **Patients** listed under the **Apps** tab.
 Click the app to open its details.